RainierBarrett/cpp_langevin_simulator/README.md

 ## Checking code coverage

 For now, I've been unable to convince Travis to play nice with an automated test for this.
+To see it for yourself, you'll have to run a command.
 From within the build directory, you can run:

     $make coverage

 This will run gcov on the Langevin cpp file, and report the code coverage to the terminal.
-Sorry it's not automatic yet.

 ## License